-If a state agency is a Responsible Agency, or if the Draft EIR is submitted to the State Clearinghouse, the public review period shall be at least as long as the review period established by the State Clearinghouse.
-The public review period and the state agency review period begins (day one) on the date that the State Clearinghouse distributes the Draft EIR to state agencies.
+If a state agency is a Responsible Agency, or if the Draft EIR is submitted to the State Clearinghouse for review and comment by state agencies, the public review period shall be at least as long as the review period established by the State Clearinghouse.
+The public review period and the state agency review period may, but are not required to, begin and end at the same time.
+The state agency review period begins (day one) on the date that the State Clearinghouse distributes the Draft EIR to state agencies.
 The State Clearinghouse is required to distribute the Draft EIR to state agencies within three (3) working days from the date the State Clearinghouse receives the document, as long as the Draft EIR is complete when submitted to the State Clearinghouse.
 If the document submitted to the State Clearinghouse is not complete, the State Clearinghouse must notify the Lead Agency.
-The review period for the public and all other agencies may run concurrently with the state agency review period established by the State Clearinghouse.
+The review period for the public and all other